-- See Lecture/Exam Schedule. - Presentation of material includes class lectures, textbooks, ATI resources, discussion, handouts, videos, and power point.
-Exams may be on paper with pencil or via computer by ATI. - Exams are administered in a campus computer lab using ATI and the lab must be reserved by the instructor in advance.
-Students are expected to arrive on time to exams and complete the exams within the time frame allowed as other classes may be booked behind our scheduled time and you will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
-Due to the ever changing COVID conditions it is possible that you may take exams on ATI and have them proctored by Exam Monitor.
+- See Lecture/Exam Schedule. - Presentation of material includes class lectures, discussion, handouts, videos, and power point.
+Exams will be administered on computer via ATI. - Exams are administered in a campus computer lab using ATI and the lab.
+Students are expected to arrive on time to exams and complete the exams within the time frame allowed.
+You will not be permitted to take your exam past the scheduled time unless arrangements are made in advance for extenuating circumstances.
+Due to the ever changing COVID conditions it is possible that you may take exams on ATI and have it proctored by ATI Proctorio.
 It is your responsibility to make sure that you have working computers with a web cam and a microphone and reliable internet. - In addition to course exams, each student will take a content mastery exam.
 Each student should score a Level 2 on each specialty exam.
-It is scored as follows: Level 3-95, Level 2-85, Level 1-70, less than Level 1-60. - The Final Content Mastery exam may substitute the lowest exam grade pending the student has ZERO absences. - The Content Mastery exams will be given as: - Practice Exam A/B - Pharmacology Assessment - Grades will be recorded on Blackboard for the student to view. - Students will have the opportunity to review each exam taken as scheduled by the instructor.
+It is scored as follows: Level 3-95, Level 2-85, Level 1-70, less than Level 1-60. - The Final Content Mastery exam may substitute the lowest exam grade pending the student has ZERO absences. - The Content Mastery exams will be given as: - Practice Exam A - Practice Exam B - Fundamentals Assessment - Student will present Student ID and current government issued, picture ID to instructor and full signature with title will be documented on provided form. - Student will expose forearms to instructor with sign-in. - No personal electronic devices will be allowed at computer stations during testing. - Scratch paper will be provided by instructor, and student will turn in these papers to instructor before leaving the computer lab. - Two #2 pencils are allowed by student - Grades will be recorded on Blackboard for the student to view.
+It is up to the student to keep up with their grades. - Students will have the opportunity to review each exam taken as scheduled by the instructor.
 Exam review will focus on major content areas missed and not individual test questions.
 After viewing the exam, if the student has further questions, the student will need to email the instructor for an appointment to review the exam for further explanation.
 The student must discuss this with the instructor within 48 hours of viewing their grade.
-Once the 48 hours have passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
-Grades will not be emailed or given out by phone. - Medical Terminology: Abbreviations & Definitions may be included in the unit exams. - Students must earn a "76" or better in this class and meet all criteria as discussed above for progression.
+Once the 48 hours has passed without the student questioning the grade or question, the assigned grade is final and may not be challenged at the end of the course.
+Grades will not be emailed or given out by phone. - Medical Terminology: Abbreviations & Definitions may be included in the unit exams. - Assignments/ Quizzes/ may be given as a "Ticket to Class" or to enhance your learning of the course material and will count toward 10% of total course grade.